Felicity Jones

-Felicity Rose Hadley Jones (born 17 October 1983) is a British actress.
-She started her professional acting career as a child, appearing in The Treasure Seekers (1996) at age 12.
-She went on to play Ethel Hallow for one series of the television series The Worst Witch and its sequel Weirdsister College.
-On radio, she has played the role of Emma Grundy in the BBC's The Archers.
-In 2008, she appeared in the Donmar Warehouse production of The Chalk Garden.
+Felicity Rose Hadley Jones (born 17 October 1983) is an English actress.
+She began acting as a child, appearing in The Treasure Seekers (1996) and playing Ethel Hallow for one series of the television series The Worst Witch (1998).
+She then appeared in the films Northanger Abbey (2007), Brideshead Revisited (2008), Chéri (2009), and The Tempest (2010), and starred in the Donmar Warehouse production of The Chalk Garden (2008).

-Since 2006, Jones has appeared in the films Northanger Abbey (2007), Brideshead Revisited (2008), Chéri (2009), The Tempest (2010), The Amazing Spider-Man 2 (2014), and True Story (2015).
-Her performance in the 2011 film Like Crazy was met with critical acclaim and awards including a special jury prize at the 2011 Sundance Film Festival.
-Her performance as Jane Hawking in the 2014 biographical film The Theory of Everything earned her nominations for the BAFTA and Academy Award for Best Actress.

-In 2016, Jones starred in the adventure-thriller Inferno, the fantasy drama A Monster Calls, and the space opera Rogue One: A Star Wars Story as Jyn Erso.
-She has since portrayed Ruth Bader Ginsburg in the biopic On the Basis of Sex (2018), and has starred in the streaming films The Aeronauts (2019), The Midnight Sky, and The Last Letter from Your Lover (2021).
+Jones received praise for her performances as an exchange student in the romantic drama Like Crazy (2011), teacher Jane Hawking in the biopic The Theory of Everything (2014), and a Holocaust survivor in the period drama The Brutalist (2024).
+The latter two performances received Academy Award nominations for Best Actress and Best Supporting Actress, respectively.
+She also portrayed Jyn Erso in the space opera Rogue One: A Star Wars Story (2016) and Ruth Bader Ginsburg in the biopic On the Basis of Sex (2018).

+Jones's other films include the superhero feature The Amazing Spider-Man 2 (2014), the thrillers True Story (2015) and Inferno (2016), the fantasy drama A Monster Calls (2016), and the streaming films The Aeronauts (2019), The Midnight Sky (2020) and The Last Letter from Your Lover (2021).

-Early life
+Early life and education

-Felicity Rose Hadley Jones was born in Birmingham on 17 October 1983.
-She has one elder brother.
+Felicity Rose Hadley Jones was born in Birmingham on 17 October 1983, and grew up in Bournville.
 Her mother worked in advertising and her father was a journalist.
-She grew up in Bournville.
+They separated when she was three years old and she and her elder brother lived with her mother.

+One of her great-great-grandmothers was Italian and hailed from Lucca.
 Her uncle Michael Hadley is also an actor, which prompted Jones's interest in acting as a child.
-One of her great-great-grandmothers was Italian and hailed from Lucca.

 After Kings Norton Girls' School, Jones attended King Edward VI Handsworth School, to complete A-levels and went on to take a gap year (during which she appeared in the BBC series Servants).
-She then read English at Wadham College, Oxford.
+She then studied English at Wadham College, Oxford.
 She appeared in student plays, including Attis in which she played the titular role, and, in 2005, Shakespeare's The Comedy of Errors for the Oxford University Dramatic Society summer tour to Japan, starring alongside Harry Lloyd.